quicwg/multipath/draft-ietf-quic-multipath.md

 and the number of concurrent path validation attempts is limited by number of issued connection IDs.
 This extension, however, allows for multiple open paths that could in theory be migrated all at the same time.
-Further multiple paths could be initialized simultaneously.
+Further, multiple paths could be initialized simultaneously.
 The anti-amplification limits as specified in {{Section 8 of QUIC-TRANSPORT}}
 limit the amplification risk for a given path,